BYOD (Bring Your Own Device)

 The device must be internet capable and have the ability to create and edit common documents such as wordprocessed documents, spreadsheets and presentations.
 It should also have the ability to read ebooks and pdfs.

-Some students arriving in year 9 may have tablets and these are adequate as a consumption device with some creation ability.
-As students move through the school we recommend a laptop.?The type of device that you consider will also relate to the type of subjects that your son studies particularly in the senior school.
+We recommend a laptop.The type of device that you consider will also relate to the type of subjects that your son studies particularly in the senior school.
 Device configurations change regularly, as do prices and there are a wide range of suitable devices.

 Will the school be operating a purchasing programme?